reactome/disease-digester/README.md

 not for now, just as a heads-up.
 Please note that there is an n:m mapping.
 If you have more than one disease class, then duplicate the row, one row for each disease class.

 ### 2. interactor overlay:
+**this task should be another part which different from task one(not include in task one)**

- - Reformat the table above to be suitable as input table for user-provided interactor overlay.
+ - Reformat the table above to be suitable as input table for user-provided **interactor overlay**.

  - Desirable additional features of interactor overlay
      - Provide target URL for linking to external data resource for Entity